lolobq/ML_Final_Project/README.md

 Contains enumerations in csv files such as NIBRS offense codes from the FBI, CMPD patrol division, and location and place type descriptions.

 ## 3. Classical Models:
-- SVC model, which only provided a 7% accuracy.
+- SVC model: provided a 7% accuracy.
 - Naive Bayesian model we ended up implementing with a 29% accuracy.

 ## 4. Deep Learning Models: